Content created: 120219

 Rural Zhèn and Xiāng: The counties or xiàn were in turn subdivided into two kinds of rural units called zhèn 鎮 / 镇 and xiāng 鄉 / 乡.

-The difference between the two kinds of rural districts, the zhèn and the xiāng, is of little importance to most people, but technically zhèn are entirely comprised of neighborhoods called lǐ 里 (sometimes subdivided into lín 鄰 / 邻), while xiāng were directly administered by a xiāng government, but contain bounded cūn 村 or villages with space between them.
+The difference between the two kinds of rural districts, the zhèn and the xiāng, is of little importance to most people, but technically zhèn are entirely comprised of neighborhoods called lǐ 里 (sometimes subdivided into lín 鄰 / 邻), while xiāng are directly administered by a xiāng government, but contain bounded cūn 村 or villages with "unincorporated" space between them.
 Most people think of zhèn as more heavily populated, “more urban,” than xiāng, but that is not always the case.

 A map of Taiwan before 1945 would have had Japanese names.
 A map before 1895 would have had Chinese names, but often not the same names used today.
 And naturally as population increased over the centuries, administrative units and place names multiplied.
+The process continues.

 The change of status of Táinán Xiàn in 2010 means that its many former xiāng and zhèn are now urban qū.
 These changes are NOT reflected in the present table and they are recent enough that it is unlikely they will be reflected in most of your reading materials.